Cube Root Calculator

 The cube root of a number answers the question "what number can I multiply by itself twice to get this number?".
 It is the reverse of the exponentiation operation with an exponent of 3, so if r3 = x, then we say that "r is the cube root of x".
 Finding the root of a number has a special notation called the radical symbol: √ - which is used as it is when it comes to square roots, but gets an index number indicating the root - 3 in the case of the cube root, so it looks like so: ∛.
 Usually the radical spans over the entire equation for which the root is to be found.
 It is called a "cube" root since multiplying a number by itself twice is how one finds the volume of a cube.

-In geometrical terms, the cube root function maps the volume of a cube onto its side length.
+When interpreting the output of the calculator it might help to know that in geometrical terms, the cube root function maps the volume of a cube onto its side length.

 Properties and practical application of the cube root